1SERGIO11/mb_support_bot/DOCS.md

 - `{BOTNAME}_HELLO_MSG` - Optional.
 A welcome message to a new user.
 This and other messages (`{BOTNAME}_HELLO_PS`, `{BOTNAME}_FIRST_REPLY`) can use all the HTML tags supported by Telegram for styling: see *Styling messages* section below.
 - `{BOTNAME}_HELLO_PS` - Optional.
 A P.S. in hello message.
 Default is "The bot is created by @moladzbel".
 - `{BOTNAME}_FIRST_REPLY` - Optional.
 Text of an automatic reply to the first meaningful user mesasge (not the /start) sent to the bot.
+- `{BOTNAME}_CONTACT_GATE_MSG` - Optional.
+A hint shown if the user tries to write before pressing the “contact” button.
+Messages are forwarded to admins **only after** the user taps a button with `start_chat = true` in `menu.toml`.
+- `{BOTNAME}_CONTACT_UNLOCKED_MSG` - Optional.
+A prompt sent right after the user presses the contact button to confirm that messaging is unlocked and to remind what details to include.
 - `{BOTNAME}_DB_URL` - Optional.
 Database URL if you want to use something other than SQLite in `shared/`.
 - `{BOTNAME}_DB_ENGINE` - Optional.
 Database library to use.
 Only `aiosqlite` is currently supported.
 - `{BOTNAME}_SAVE_MESSAGES_GSHEETS_CRED_FILE` - Optional.
 Google Service Account credentials file.
 If set, all the income and outcome bot messages are being saved to Google Sheets.
 See the setup steps in "How To" below.